 Read Kate's articles and blog posts

 Flo Carr is an experienced marketer with a passion for audience development and CRM.
-For 10 years, she has worked in a variety of marketing, communications and venue management roles in arts and cultural organisations in London and Cambridge.
+She has worked in a wide range of marketing, communications and venue management roles in arts and cultural organisations in London and Cambridge.

 Her previous roles include Head of Communications and Marketing at Arcola Theatre, Marketing & CRM Manager at English National Opera and Press & Marketing Manager at Cambridge Live.

-Having collaborated with Katy Raines to deliver the After the Interval surveys during Covid-19, Flo joined the Indigo team in November 2020.
+Having collaborated with Katy Raines to deliver After the Interval, Flo joined Indigo full time in November 2020.